 It was towards the end of my main course that the performance started.

-Julian, the eponymous proprietor of the bodega, began a plaintive solo, strumming a small guitar suspended at chest height.
+Julian, the owner of the bodega, began a plaintive solo, strumming a small guitar suspended at chest height.
 One minute into his serenade, his wife, still wearing her scarlet chef’s hat, joined him in a soulful duet.

 Spellbinding stuff and as far away from Tenerife’s fish-and-chip shops and all-day breakfast joints as you can get.